YamaPrashanth/AUTOMOTIVE-PARAMETER-MONITORING-SYSTEM-USING-CAN/README.md

 # AUTOMOTIVE-PARAMETER-MONITORING-SYSTEM-USING-CAN
-This project simulates a real-time vehicle monitoring system where multiple embedded nodes communicate over CAN bus to display important vehicle parameters such as:
+This project demonstrates a real-time automotive parameter monitoring system using the CAN (Controller Area Network) protocol, where multiple embedded nodes communicate efficiently to monitor and display critical vehicle information.
+The system is designed using LPC2129 ARM7 microcontrollers with inbuilt CAN support, enabling reliable and high-speed data exchange between different vehicle modules.

+The monitoring system continuously acquires and displays important vehicle parameters such as:

-*  Engine Temperature
+* Engine Temperature Monitoring
-*  Fuel Level
+* Fuel Level Detection
-*  Turn Indicators (Left / Right)
+* Turn Indicator Status (Left / Right)

+Each parameter is handled by dedicated nodes connected through the CAN bus, ensuring modular design, reduced wiring complexity, and efficient communication.
+The received data is displayed on an LCD dashboard in real time, simulating an intelligent vehicle monitoring and dashboard system used in modern automobiles.

+This project highlights the practical implementation of embedded systems, CAN-based communication, sensor interfacing, and real-time automotive monitoring applications.

 # Project Overview